UK Millionaire Maker - How it Works

 How the winning code is selected

 All UK Millionaire Maker codes that are valid for the next draw are entered into an Automated Draw Machine (ADM).
 Millionaire Maker codes purchased on multiple-draw tickets which are still valid will also be entered into the ADM.
 These machines have been used in the UK for many years, and 'ERNIE', the system used for selecting Premium Bond winners, is probably the best known example.
 An ADM ensures EuroMillions can operate a fast, reliable and completely random Millionaire Maker draw.
-The selected entries each win a guaranteed prize of £1 million.
+The selected entry wins a guaranteed prize of £1 million.

 Why the UK Millionaire Maker odds vary for each draw